lookininward/data-formatter-demo/README.md

 # Python Data Formatter Demo

 ## Tests
-To run the tests, run `python3 -m unittest tests/app/test_app.py tests/utils/test_utils.py`
+To run tests: `python3 -m unittest tests/app/test_app.py tests/utils/test_utils.py`

 ## Problem
 You have directories containing data files and specification files.
 The specification files describe the structure of the data files.
-Write an application in the language of your choice that reads format definitions from specification files.
+Write an app that reads format definitions from specification files.
 Use these definitions to convert the parsed files to NDJSON files.

 ## Details
 - Data files exist in `data/`, specification files exist in `specs/`.
 - Spec files will have filenames equal to the file type they specify and an extension of `.csv`.
 E.g. `fileformat1.csv` specifies files of type `fileformat1`.
 - Data files will have filenames based on their specification file name, followed by an underscore, followed by the drop date and an extension of `.txt`.
 E.g. `fileformat1_2020-10-15.txt` would be parsed using `specs/fileformat1.csv`.